temporalio/documentation/docs-src/python/async-vs-sync.md

 For example, making an HTTP call with the popular `requests` library within an asynchronous Activity would lead to blocking your event loop.
-If you want to make an HTTP call from within an asynchronous Activity, you should use an async-safe HTTP library such as `aiohttp` or `htmx`.
+If you want to make an HTTP call from within an asynchronous Activity, you should use an async-safe HTTP library such as `aiohttp` or `httpx`.
 Otherwise, use a synchronous Activity.

 ## Implementing Asynchronous Activities